NoahBilmer/Speller/README.md

 # Speller
-Spell checking application built in C, This is an implementation of [Problem Set 5](https://cs50.harvard.edu/college/2019/fall/weeks/5/) from the Fall 2019 version of CS50's Introduction to Computer Programming course, and it recieved a passing grade.
+This is a spell-checking application built in C, which is an implementation of [Problem Set 5](https://cs50.harvard.edu/college/2019/fall/weeks/5/) from the Fall 2019 version of CS50's Introduction to Computer Programming course, and it recieved a passing grade.

 # How to run this application